victorsmirnov/victorsmirnov/resume-en.md

 Every service generally included infrastructure definition (AWS Cloud Formation templates or AWS CDK application) and pipeline to build, test and deploy the service to a staging or production environment.
 The services ran as AWS Lambda functions or docker containers in AWS Elastic Container Service.

-The applications communicate with other internal applications, AWS services, including S3 storage, DynamoDb database, Document DB database (alternative to MongoDb), Open Search (alternative to ElasticSearch), Cloud Front, SNS and SQS, and other external services, including payment and shipment solutions (Klarna, Adyen) and marketplaces (Facebook, Amazon, Google, CDON).
+The applications communicated with other internal applications, AWS services, including S3 storage, DynamoDb database, Document DB database (alternative to MongoDb), Open Search (alternative to ElasticSearch), Cloud Front, SNS and SQS, and other external services, including payment and shipment solutions (Klarna, Adyen) and marketplaces (Facebook, Amazon, Google, CDON).

 ### GoLang Overview